yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 ## *T-Wand* Algorithm

+First, let me introduce the *WAND* algorithm.

+### *WAND*

-Did I say Lucene is very fast?
+Did I say Lucene is fast?
 Lucene is very fast, because it uses one of the state of art search algorithms, *Wand* [1].
 Here's how *Wand* works.

 It cheats.

-Well, any good algorithm looks like cheating. *Wand* is no exception.
+Well, any sufficiently advanced algorithm looks like cheating. *Wand* is no exception.
 Basically, it skips a large portion of document collection, and it skips them *safely*, meaning the results would be the same if one exhaustively does the full computation.
 It was able to *safely* skip documents by using two tricks.

 The first trick is the most ingenious.
 I still do not know how my former colleagues at IBM Research came up with it.
 My hat's off to them.
 Let me steal a picture from a followup article by others [2] to illustrate this.

 As can be seen, the 4 rows are the document ids of 4 query terms, and four iterators are walking the document ids.
 At each step of the iteration, *Wand* arranges the rows such that the current document ids of the rows are sorted from lower to higher.

+Now, starting from the first row, we sum up a maximal "goodness" score of that row's documents, as soon as the "goodness" score pass a certain threshold, we stop at that row.
+Say, this row is the 3rd one.
+At this point, we can teleport the first two rows's iterators to point at where the 3rd one is at, skipping every documents in between.
+This skipping is safe, because, by definition, the document pointed by the 3rd iterator is the first one that pass the threshold.
+Those before it would not have passed, because the "goodness" scores we use for each row are the maximal of those rows.
+There could not possibly be anything larger in those skipped documents.

+As we have eluted to, the second trick, is this idea of using a hypothetical maximal possible score to filter out potential candidates without having to fully examine them: "we already gave you all the slack possible, yet you still cannot pass the bar, so we can safely kick you out without having to look at you in details".
+This is a fairly general idea that is used in many algorithms.
+For example, I would consider A\* algorithm is in the same spirit.
+This reminds me also of a Chinese strategic doctrine, "料敌从宽“, it means to estimate the strength of the opponent in the most generous term possible, and to plan accordingly.

+In *WAND*, the threshold used to filter out documents are the current lowest score of documents that have made into the top-K. This threshold becomes more difficulty to pass as the algorithm proceeds, filtering out greater proportion of documents as it goes.

+### What's New in *T-WAND*

+So it seems to be obvious to apply the same *WAND* algorithm in each tier.
+But that would not be efficient, because now you are going to have multiple passes over the document collections, doing a lot of wasted work.

+Another idea comes into play, which was actually the first idea I tried.
+This idea was borrowed from another research field, approximate string matching \[3].
+In retrospect, this idea is the same "giving your enemy maximal possible slack" idea.

+Here, to establish the maximum, a little bit math is involved.
+I will spare you any formalism, because the actual idea is very simple, almost trivial.

 At this point, we achieved about 65% overall speed of Lucene, measured 840 queries per seconds in my benchmark vs.